 It's a phrase commonly used to announce you will be playing a round of golf.
 Commonly you will hear SportsCenter anchors give a "to the links" segue to report a PGA or LPGA tour event.
 "Links" has infiltrated American golfers' speech habits almost enough to be synonymous with "golf course", but rightly so?

-Sometime in the 15th century in St. Andrews, Scotland, someone decided that the west coast of the North Sea would be the ideal place to begin a new game.
+Sometime in the 15th century in St. Andrews, Scotland, someone decided that the east coast of Scotland would be the ideal place to begin a new game.
 Golf was born.
 And like every game, the playing surface needed to be identified.
 Soon enough, St. Andrews was a 22-hole golf course created on windy hollowed grounds on the west coast of Scotland.
 It was soon referred to by golfers as "the links".

 Yet somehow over the next half-millennium golf evolved and spread throughout the world.
 "Links," like the game it spawned, was broadened in its meaning.
 "Links" and "golf course" soon became interchangeable to many golfers, even if the golf course did not possess traditional links qualities.

 To find the true definition of the term, we turn to Webster.

 Link (lingk) n.
 1. a bond or tie.
 2. any of a number of connected sausage.

 Webster's dictionary, while concise of course, was of little help.

 To get a true, more credible definition, we go to the source of links golf.

 Sir Walter Simpson was a 19th century Scottish philosopher and the author of the 1887 book "the Art of Golf".
 The book is said to be the first to contain photographs of golfers in action on the links and is considered a classic especially among the Scottish.
 He defined "links" as such"